Harnessing the Power of Edge Computing

 5G SA Core Example

-BIG-IP SPK and Carrier-Grade Aspen Mesh solve different challenges of using Kubernetes in a 5G cloud-native infrastructure.
-BIG-IP SPK meets the need for multi-protocol signaling support, security, and visibility of traffic into the Kubernetes cluster, while Carrier-Grade Aspen Mesh addresses communication between CNFs.
+BIG-IP Next SPK and Carrier-Grade Aspen Mesh solve different challenges of using Kubernetes in a 5G cloud-native infrastructure.
+BIG-IP Next SPK meets the need for multi-protocol signaling support, security, and visibility of traffic ingressing and egressing the Kubernetes cluster, while Carrier-Grade Aspen Mesh addresses communication between CNFs.
 Both are critical to the deployment of a 5G cloud-native infrastructure.

-Figure 4: An SA 5G Core, cloud-native networking architecture utilizing BIG-IP SPK and Carrier-Grade Aspen Mesh
+Figure 4: An SA 5G Core, cloud-native networking architecture utilizing BIG-IP Next SPK and Carrier-Grade Aspen Mesh

 F5 N6 LAN Services

 5G networks deliver dynamic applications that can be deployed at the core data center, edge, and far edge.
-As a result, network functions that used to be located in the S/Gi-LAN in 4G are now service-based CNFs that can move to the location of the applications.
+Network functions that used to be located in the S/Gi-LAN in 4G are now service-based CNFs that can move to the location of the applications.

-These new NFs are self-contained, independent, and reusable.
-Each network function service exposes its functionality through a service-based Interface (SBI), which employs a well-defined REST interface using HTTP/2.
+New network functions are self-contained, independent, and reusable.
+Each network function service exposes its functionality through a service-based interface (SBI), which employs a well-defined REST interface using HTTP/2.
 This functionality, called N6 LAN, is at the N6 interface between the packet gateway and the data network.

 F5 N6 LAN network functions include traffic management, network security, DNS services, policy enforcement, and carrier-grade network address translation (NAT).
-Until recently, most of these services have been implemented as dedicated hardware devices, but the rise of network functions virtualization (NFV) has led a gradual transition to virtualized appliances running on common server infrastructure or commercial off-the-shelf solutions.
+Until recently, most of these services have been implemented on dedicated hardware devices, but with the rise of virtualized infrastructure those network functions are now being deployed as virtual network functions (VNFs) and more recently cloud-native network functions (CNFs).